 The revenue increase from 2000 to 2009 reflects the increase in contracted volumes for Phase I through 2008 and the additional Phase II volumes commencing in 2004 and increasing through 2009.
 Revenues also reflect the contribution of volumes to the Cuiabá project, which commence in 2000 and increase through 2007.

 EBITDA and Net Income

-The table below highlights GTB’s projected EBITDA and net income on a 100% basis, in thousands of US dollars.
+The table below highlights GTB’s projected EBITDA net income and free cash flow on a 100% basis, in thousands of US Dollars.